 2023 Avivo Prize winner and 2011 ASCAP Mancini Fellow David Anthony Pegel (b.
-1986) completed his Doctor of Musical Arts in Composition at the University of Miami in Coral Gables, FL, where he studied under professors Dr. Dorothy Hindman, Dr. Dennis Kam, and Dr. John Stewart.
+1986) completed their Doctor of Musical Arts in Composition at the University of Miami in Coral Gables, FL, where they studied under professors Dr. Dorothy Hindman, Dr. Dennis Kam, and Dr. John Stewart.

-He received his Master and Bachelor of Music in Theory and Composition at the University of Tennessee, Knoxville, under the direction of Dr. Kenneth A. Jacobs.
+They received their Master and Bachelor of Music in Theory and Composition at the University of Tennessee, Knoxville, under the direction of Dr. Kenneth A. Jacobs.

 David has received performances of more than fifty original works and arrangements in multiple concerts across the Eastern United States and abroad.
-He has received premieres by groups such as Eastman Tuba-Mirum, Tarleton State University Wind Ensemble, the West Virginia University Horn Ensemble, Georgia Intermediate Mixed All-State Choir 2007, the Oak Ridge Youth Symphony Orchestra, the University of Miami Frost Chorale and Mancini Orchestra, the University of Tennessee Chamber Singers and New Music Orchestra, and others.
+They have received premiers by groups such as Mount Vernon Chamber Singers, Eastman Tuba-Mirum, Tarleton State University Wind Ensemble, the West Virginia University Horn Ensemble, Georgia Intermediate Mixed All-State Choir 2007, the Oak Ridge Youth Symphony Orchestra, the University of Miami Frost Chorale and Mancini Orchestra, the University of Tennessee Chamber Singers and New Music Orchestra, and others.

 Deus Ex Machina